a person holding a tape

 Best Practices for Cleaning Cassette Tapes

 Just as it’s always important to follow best practices for storing film, photos, and anything else valuable, make sure you store audio cassettes in a cool, dry place at all times.
-This will help you maintain their condition and prevent warping, demagnetization, and other problems.
+This helps prevent warping, mold, and signal degradation.

 Troubleshooting Common Issues